Moniteau, Miller & Cole County Expungement Attorney

 When you have a criminal record, your opportunities are limited.
 In most cases, employers have the right to perform background checks on prospective employees, and they may not hire you based on what they find.
 They may ask you outright if you have a criminal record, and you must answer truthfully.

 - Your ability to get a job and your earning potential may be impacted by a charge on your criminal record—even without a conviction.

 - Child custody, adoption, rentals, leases, and certain professional licenses may also be affected if you have a record.

 Expungement offers the opportunity to clear your criminal record.
 You can legally answer “no” when asked if you have a record, and you can face better opportunities and a brighter future.

 Call (573) 995-4077 or contact our firm online to discuss your case with our Jefferson City expungement lawyer today.
 Your consultation is confidential.

 "I began my career as an Assistant Prosecutor in one of the busiest courts in Missouri.
 I have the knowledge, skill and fortitude to effectively defend against criminal charges.
 I have successfully tried cases ending in conviction and conducted dozens of prelims on everything from possession charges to murder."

 "I thank my lucky stars for Kyle and his firm"Larry G.

-Class A felonies, certain dangerous felonies, and felonies that require registration as a sex offender cannot be expunged, as well as others.
 If you want to know whether your record can be cleared, we recommend contacting our office for a consultation.
 We can answer your questions and help you understand your rights and options regarding expungement.